kanadm12/research-copilot/README.md

 ## 📖 Overview

 **Research Copilot** is a VS Code extension that transforms your research workflow.
 Index PDF documents, ask questions with AI-powered answers that cite sources with page numbers, generate knowledge graphs, create audio podcasts, and write full research papers with automatic citations — all without leaving your editor.

 ---

+## ⚡ Built AI-Natively with Claude Code

+This extension was designed and shipped using **Claude Code** as a core development tool — not as a code autocomplete, but as a collaborative engineering partner.

+**The approach:**
+- Architecture was designed collaboratively: service boundaries, data flow, and initialization order were reasoned through with Claude Code before a single file was written
+- 14+ services were scaffolded and iterated rapidly — what would take weeks solo was compressed into days
+- All local AI (ONNX embeddings, no API key required) was chosen deliberately for privacy and offline capability — Claude Code helped evaluate and integrate `@xenova/transformers` with the VS Code extension lifecycle
+- Complex features like bounding-box PDF highlighting and hybrid TF-IDF + semantic search were implemented through tight human-AI iteration loops

+**Why this matters:** AI-native development isn't about generating code blindly — it's about using AI as a force multiplier to ship ambitious features faster while keeping architectural judgment human.
+This project is a working example of that.

+---